ros-mobile-robots/ros-mobile-robots.github.io/docs/jetson-nano-setup.md

 ## Prepare Ubuntu

 After flashing the image to the sd card insert it to the Jetson Nano, hook it up to a monitor via HDMI and power it up by pluggin in the micro USB or even better barrel jack connector (don't forget the jumper on J48).
+The follow the instructions on the screen to setup Ubuntu 18.04 Bionic Beaver.
+For this you will need to accept the Nvidia End User License Agreement, set the desired language, keyboard, time zone, login credentials, APP Partition size (choose max possible), and delete unused bootloader that is done automatically with the new QSPI image (MaxSPI) of Jetpack 4.5.
+This QSPI update will take about two mins.
+Finally select the NVPModel mode explained [above](./jetson-nano-setup.md#power-supply).
+First we go with the default MAXN 10 Watts mode ('mode 0').
+We will changed this later at runtime - when powering the robot over the power bank - using the nvpmodel GUI or nvpmodel command line utility.
+Refer to the NVIDIA Jetson Linux Developer Guide for further information.

 Once finished, follow the next steps to install ROS Melodic.